-There were no influenza notifications reported to the Department of Health in the past week (Figure 4).
+One case of influenza was reported to the Department of Health in the past week (Figure 4).

 Figure 4.
 Number of influenza notifications in WA by week, 2017 to 2022

 Note: This graph is a summary of all influenza notifications, by week of onset, received by the DoH, WA (through WANIDD) to the end of the current reporting week.
 The seasonal threshold defines a value above which may indicate epidemic seasonal influenza activity.
 The threshold value is calculated based on analysis of seasonal influenza data from the past four years.